Introducing my new 30-Day, 3 minute per day, online program launched on Avanoo: Calming the Storm: How Discovering Meaning Can Change Your Life

-Join me for Mindfulness training, workshops, soft skills training, as well as Stress Reduction and Wellness workshops.
+Join me for Mindfulness training, Personal Meaning Coaching via Skype, as well as Stress Reduction and Wellness workshops.
 Contact me for a quotation today.

 The principle of compassion is at the heart of all religions and spiritual traditions.
 It calls for us to treat others as we would want to be treated ourselves.
 Compassion is a motivator for us to work tirelessly to alleviate suffering for all beings.
 It highlights the necessity to treat everyone with justice, equality and respect.
 It is our belief that training needs to focus on mindfulness, meaning and compassion, whether directly or through soft skills training.
 It is never more urgent than now.

 Consultancy fees in South African Rand are as follows:

 |R3 500 per day or R450 per hour||R1 900 per day or R260 per hour|

 |Training Manuals are extra and will be quoted per project and number of delegates|

 |Personal Coaching: R300 per hour.
 Mindfulness Meditation 1 hour – should you wish to learn more longer sessions can be arranged, or scheduled for further days – R250 per hour.
 Stress Reduction Half or Full Day – Half Day: R1 800 – Full Day – R3 500.
 Soft Skills training such as: Conflict Management, Business Ethics, Team Work, etc., at the Stress Reduction rate.